Information for Families

 If items stored in the HMC provided pods last spring but not returning to on-campus housing in the fall

 HMC will store students’ items on campus for students who are not returning to campus this fall.
-Students will have the option to keep items stored until the spring semester or may schedule a time to retrieve their items from on campus Storage before August 20.
+Students will have the option to keep items stored until the spring semester or may schedule a time to retrieve their items from on campus storage sometime after August 24th.
 Students should contact the Office of Housing and Residential Life if they are not returning to campus and have items in HMC provided storage by emailing email@example.com.

 Q: What will be the College’s response to students who violate the “visitation” rules for HMC’s campus?
 What about the other campuses?